richadighe/expedia-project/README.md

-# automation -project
+# Expedia Project
-Automation Project
+Expedia Automation Project
 Created by " Richa Dighe

-The project is used to add the reports that will be created during the boot camp , it will have different branches to track the project.
+*Eclipse
+*java
+*selenium
+*maven

+test to open the expedia page and search for round trip flights from one destination to the other.